kubeshop/testkube/docs/executor-postman.md

 ## Test environment

-Let's assume that our SUT (Service Under Test) is internal Kuberbetes service which has NodePort `Service` created and is exposed on `8088` port.
+Let's assume that our SUT (Service Under Test) is internal Kubernetes service which has NodePort `Service` created and is exposed on `8088` port.
 Service has name `testkube-api-server` and is exposing `/health` endpoint which we want to test.